 A Bipartisan Bill

 Rep. Lisa Blunt Rochester (D-DE) and Rep. Guy Reschenthaler (R-PA) filed the bill.
-Perhaps surprisingly, this bipartisan bill has been endorsed by organizations on both sides of the political divide.
+Perhaps surprisingly, organizations on both sides of the political divide support the bill.
 On the left, the Center for American Progress and, on the right, the American Conservative Union Foundation and FreedomWorks, an advocacy group closely linked to the Tea Party movement.

 The bill would require federal authorities to seal records of offenders with a non-violent cannabis conviction.
 This would apply to those who have completed their punishment and satisfied all related conditions, such as parole or supervised release.
 However, it would exclude sex offenders and those involved in terrorism and national security leaks.
 The bill would also seal records relating to arrests or charges that did not result in conviction.

 Moreover, the bill would create a clearly defined application for sealing other non-violent convictions on request.
 Any official who accesses or discloses the contents of records sealed under the bill would face a year in prison.

 The act forms part of a recent Democrat-led push to relax U.S. cannabis laws ahead of the upcoming 2020 elections.
 It is also a rare example of bipartisan cooperation in America’s increasingly adversarial political environment.

 In an 23 April press release, Rep. Rochester discussed the effects of having a cannabis conviction.
 She said: “If our goal is to reduce recidivism and improve the lives of millions of Americans, we cannot allow hardworking citizens who served their time to be defined by their worst mistakes in life.
 It becomes harder to get a good-paying job, pursue education or training, and own a home.
 This creates a system that leaves many hopeless and trapped in a cycle of poverty, and it is time we broke that cycle.”